 The Oklahoma Affordable Housing Act of 2014 (SB 2128) gives OHFA the authority to allocate Oklahoma Affordable Housing Tax Credits (“State Tax Credits” or “OAHTC”) to Qualified Projects Placed-In-Service after July 1, 2015.
 However, these State Tax Credits cannot be used to reduce tax liability accruing prior to January 1, 2016.
 The total OAHTC allocated to all Qualified Projects for an allocation year will not exceed four million dollars ($4,000,000).

 On April 29th, 2019 the Governor of Oklahoma signed House Bill No. 1411 (OK HB 1411).
 HB 1411 amended the definition of “Qualified Project” in The Oklahoma Affordable Housing Act of 2014 (SB 2128).
 This now allows the State Tax Credit to be utilized in all 77 counties in the state of Oklahoma.

+On April 29, 2022 the Governor of Oklahoma signed Senate Bill No. 1685 (OK SB 1685).
+SB 1685 amended the language referring to the amount of State Tax Credits that can be allocated to Qualified Project in The Oklahoma Affordable Housing Act of 2014 (SB 2128).
+Effective November 1, 2022, the amount of State Tax Credits allocated to a Development does not have to equal and shall not exceed that of the Federal Tax Credits allocated to that same Development.

 Qualified Project for the State Tax Credit means a Qualified Low-Income Building as that term is defined in Section 42 of the Internal Revenue Code of 1986, as amended.